Skip to main content

 The platform becomes more useful when the website, intake, and communication tools are connected.

-OrthoDome™'s products stay the same across specialties: custom websites, DomeChat™, lead management, SEO and GEO, newsletters, and performance reporting.
+OrthoDome™'s products stay the same across specialties: Custom websites, DomeChat™, Lead management, SEO and GEO, Managed newsletters, and Reporting & insights.
 What changes is how those pieces are designed, structured, and prioritized for the type of practice using them.